Monads and theories: Introduction

 There have been a host of generalisations of the above story, each dealing with algebraic structure borne by objects more general than sets.
 In many of these~\cite{Power1999Enriched, Nishizawa2009Lawvere, Lack2009Gabriel-Ulmer, Lack2011Notions}, one starts on one side with the monads on a given category that preserve a specified class of colimits.
 This class specifies, albeit indirectly, the arities of operations that may arise in the algebraic structures encoded by such monads, and from this one may define, on the other side, corresponding notions of theory and model.
 These are subtler than in the classical setting, but once the correct definitions have been found, the equivalence with the given class of monads, and the compatibility with semantics, follows much as before.

 The most general framework for a monad--theory correspondence to date involves the notions of \emph{monad with arities} and \emph{theory with arities}.
 In this setting, the permissible arities of operations are part of the basic data, given as a small, dense, full subcategory of the base category.
 The monads with arities were introduced first, in~\cite{Weber2007Familial}, as a setting for an abstract nerve theorem.
 Particular cases of this theorem include the classical nerve theorem, identifying categories with simplicial sets satisfying the Segal condition of~\cite{Segal1968Classifying}, and also Berger's nerve theorem~\cite{Berger2002A-Cellular} for the globular higher categories of~\cite{Batanin1998Monoidal}.
 More saliently, when Weber's nerve theorem is specialised to the settings appropriate to the monad--theory correspondences listed above, it becomes exactly the fact that the functor sending the algebras for a monad to the models of the associated theory is an equivalence.
-This observation led \cite{Mellies2010Segal} and~\cite{Berger2012Monads} to introduce the theories with arities, and to prove their equivance with the monads with arities using Weber's nerve theorem.
+This observation led \cite{Mellies2010Segal} and~\cite{Berger2012Monads} to introduce \emph{theories with arities}, and to prove, by using Weber's nerve theorem, their equivalence with the monads with arities.
 The monad--theory correspondence obtained in this way is general enough to encompass all of the instances from~\cite{Power1999Enriched, Nishizawa2009Lawvere, Lack2009Gabriel-Ulmer, Lack2011Notions}.

+Our own work in this paper has two motivations: one abstract and one concrete.
+Our abstract motivation is a desire to explain the apparently \emph{ad hoc} design choices involved in the monad--theory correspondences outlined above.
+For indeed, while these choices must be carefully balanced in order to obtain an equivalence, there is no reason to believe that different careful choices might not yield more general or more expressive results.